-Documents to be provided IN ADVANCE to the visiting committee Chair and the designated committee member reviewing finances ONLY:
+Documents to be provided IN ADVANCE to the visiting committee Chair and the designated committee member reviewing finances ONLY: The school's last two audited financial statements and management letters prepared by d by

 - The school's last two audited financial statements and management letters prepared by an independent certified public accountant.
 Include the management response to the auditor's management letter. - The current operating budget as well as a copy of the long-range financial plan or budget projections. - The most recent year-to-date operating statement, showing budgeted income and expense compared to actual figures. - The operating statement for the most recently completed year, showing budgeted income and expense compared to actual figures. - Information about the process used for benchmarking highly compensated employees. - Sample copies of all most recent financial reports that the governing body regularly reviews.